wp-plugins/wp-members/readme.txt

 == Changelog ==

 = 2.9.9 =
-* code standards in wp-members-email.php
+* Code standards in wp-members-email.php
-* rebuilt admin notification email to follow new regular email structure with more filters in wp-members-email.com
+* Rebuilt admin notification email to follow new regular email structure with more filters in wp-members-email.com
-* added $toggle to headers filter that is used in both emails so that headers could be filtered based on the email being sent (i.e. sending plain text for admin notification vs html for others. in wp-members-email.php
+* Added $toggle to headers filter that is used in both emails so that headers could be filtered based on the email being sent (i.e. sending plain text for admin notification vs html for others. in wp-members-email.php
-* added redirect_to parameter as a widget entry in wp-members-sidebar.php
+* Added redirect_to parameter as a widget entry in wp-members-sidebar.php
-* corrected error checking for adding new fields in /admin/tab-fields.php
+* Corrected flaws in error checking for adding new fields in /admin/tab-fields.php
-* added functions for updating user_status in wp_users table in /admin/users.php
+* Added functions for updating user_status in wp_users table in /admin/users.php
-* fixed get_user_meta 'true' error in wp-members-core.php, users.php, /admin/users.php, /admin/user-profile.php
+* Fixed get_user_meta 'true' error in wp-members-core.php, users.php, /admin/users.php, /admin/user-profile.php
+* Added dummy comments template to protect comments without post password.
+* Added new action for deactivting a user (opposite of wpmem_user_activated).
+* Added check to remove password, confirm_password, and confirm_email from export (data for these was already skipped, but the field space was there).
+* Added wpmem_status_msg_args and wpmem_login_links_args filters.

 = 2.9.8 =
 * Fixed bug in settings update that caused the stored version number to be erased.